geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 crossing points. then internally interpolates this information to the current node locations during the model run.
-This requires the user to choose a sensible resolution of the GPlates output, which can be adjusted in the &ldquo;Generate Latitude/Longitude Velocity Domain Points&rdquo; dialog of GPlates.
+This requires the user to choose a sensible resolution of the GPlates output, which can be adjusted in the "Generate Latitude/Longitude Velocity Domain Points" dialog of GPlates.
 In general a resolution that resolves the important features is necessary, while a resolution that is higher than the maximal mesh size for the model is unnecessary and only increases the computational cost and memory